getcher123/gsheet-api/readme.md

 ```

 Replace the placeholders with your own values and run the command in your terminal to retrieve the data from the Google Sheet in JSON format.

+Sure, here's a detailed explanation of where to get the variables needed to run the application:

+- `doc_key`: This refers to the key of the Google Sheet document you want to access.
+You can find the document key in the URL of the Google Sheet.
+It is the part of the URL that comes after "/d/" and before "/edit".
+For example, if the URL of your Google Sheet is `https://docs.google.com/spreadsheets/d/abc123456789/edit#gid=0`, then the document key is `abc123456789`.

+- `sheet`: This refers to the name of the sheet you want to access.
+If you have multiple sheets in your Google Sheet document, you need to specify the name of the sheet you want to access.
+The sheet name should be exact and match the name of the sheet as it appears in the Google Sheet document.

+- `creds_id_google_drive`: This refers to the ID of the credentials JSON file that you uploaded to Google Drive.
+You can find the ID in the URL of the file.
+It is the part of the URL that comes after "/d/" and before "/view".
+For example, if the URL of your credentials JSON file is `https://drive.google.com/file/d/xyz987654321/view`, then the credentials ID is `xyz987654321`.

+You need to ensure that the Google Sheet document and the credentials JSON file are shared with the service account email address provided in the credentials JSON file.
+You can find the service account email address in the "client_email" field of the JSON file.